Metamerism (color): Metameric failure

 The term illuminant metameric failure or illuminant metamerism is sometimes used to describe situations in which two material samples match when viewed under one light source but not another.
 Most types of fluorescent lights produce an irregular or peaky spectral emittance curve, so that two materials under fluorescent light might not match, even though they are a metameric match to an incandescent "white" light source with a nearly flat or smooth emittance curve.
 Material colors that match under one source will often appear different under the other.
-Inkjet printing is particularly susceptible, and inkjet proofs are best viewed under standard 5000K color temperature lighting for color accuracy.
+Inkjet printing is particularly susceptible, and inkjet proofs are best viewed under a 5000K color temperature lighting source, with good color rendering properties, for color accuracy.

 Normally, material attributes such as translucency, gloss or surface texture are not considered in color matching.
 However geometric metameric failure or geometric metamerism can occur when two samples match when viewed from one angle, but then fail to match when viewed from a different angle.
 A common example is the color variation that appears in pearlescent automobile finishes or "metallic" paper; e.g., Kodak Endura Metallic, Fujicolor Crystal Archive Digital Pearl.

 Observer metameric failure or observer metamerism can occur because of differences in color vision between observers.
-The common source of observer metameric failure is colorblindness, but it is also not uncommon among "normal" observers.
+The common source of observer metameric failure is colorblindness, but it can also occur among "normal" observers.
 In all cases, the proportion of long-wavelength-sensitive cones to medium-wavelength-sensitive cones in the retina, the profile of light sensitivity in each type of cone, and the amount of yellowing in the lens and macular pigment of the eye, differs from one person to the next.
 This alters the relative importance of different wavelengths in a spectral power distribution to each observer's color perception.
 As a result, two spectrally dissimilar lights or surfaces may produce a color match for one observer but fail to match when viewed by a second observer.